Nature110625/MDN/HTML/introduction to html/gettingStartedWithHTML.md

 <br>&lt;doctype html&gt; is the shortest string of characters count as a valid doctype.
 *UTF-8 is character encoding, which includes most characters from the vast majority of human written languages.

+# What's in the head?
+Metadata in HTML
+* contains information such as
+    * `<title>`
+    * link to css
+    * links to custom fevicons
+    * other metadata
+        * data about the HTML, such as author, important keywords that describe the document.
+* specifying a discription that includes keywords relating to content of our page is useful as it has potential to make our page appear higher in relevant searches performed in search engine (i.e. Search Engine Optimization).
+Ex: `<meta name="description" content="This web docs aims to provide short note of HTML">`
+    * Nowadays these are ignored by search engines, because spammers were just filling the keyword list with hundreds of keywords, biasing results.
+* Sitelinks
+    * are relevant subpages listed below the main home page link of searched site.
+    * configurable Google's webmaster tools (a way to make our site's search result better in google search engine)
+* Open Graph Data
+    * a metadata protocol
+    * invented by Facebook to provide richer matadata for websites.
 # HTML Elements
 1. Paragraph element `<p></p>`
 2. Image tag `<img>` : Atttributes are src (is required attribute), alt, width, height ...